jonisapp/meteor-mongo-files/README.md

 ## Introduction

 A Meteor library to make file uploading and managing as easy as possible.
-It offers a consistent and resilient file storage strategy, relying on busboy, mongodb and gridFS.
+It offers a consistent and resilient file storage strategy, relying on [busboy](https://www.npmjs.com/package/busboy), [mongodb](https://www.mongodb.com/) and [gridFS](https://www.mongodb.com/docs/manual/core/gridfs/).
 The files are stored in MongoDB.
 The package is very lightweight (~25kB minified) and has only busboy as direct dependency.

-### What problem does it solve ?
+### What problem does it aim to solve ?

 Keeping consistency in a file management system is not an easy task.
-Why not integrate the files directly with the rest of the data ?
+Why not **integrate the files directly with the rest of the data** ?
+Considering the Meteor ecosystem, there is currently only one well-maintained library for online file storage and management : [Meteor-files](https://github.com/veliovgroup/Meteor-Files).
+I have used it for different projects and I must say that it works like a charm.
+Meteor-Mongo-Files is not intended to replace it but to meet different needs.
+The main goal is to **reduce complexity to a minimum**.
+By focusing exclusively on MongoDB, one sacrifices the flexibility that a library such as Meteor-Files can offer, but with the advantage of providing an equally **powerful set of features** and **no boilerplate**.

 ### Benefits